 - DUI charge on your permanent record

-The harsh penalties you can face due to a DUI is the main reason why you should use valid defenses, such as drinking after driving, to help establish your innocence.
-Above anything, it’s better to avoid these penalties than have to deal with them down the road.
+The harsh penalties you can face due to a DUI are the main reasons why you should use valid defenses, such as drinking after driving, to help establish your innocence.
+Above all, it’s better to avoid these penalties than have to deal with them down the road.